-By way of derogation, each Fund is authorised to invest up to 100% of its net assets in different transferable securities and money market instruments issued or guaranteed by an EU Member State, its local authorities, by another member state of the OECD or public international bodies of which one or more EU Member States are members, provided that (i) such securities are part of at least six different issues and (ii) securities from any one issue do not account for more than 30% of the net assets of such Fund.
+By way of derogation, each Fund (including the Reserve Funds by virtue of Article 17.7 of the MMFR) is authorised to invest up to 100% of its net assets in different transferable securities and money market instruments issued or guaranteed by an EU Member State, its local authorities, by another member state of the OECD or public international bodies of which one or more EU Member States are members, provided that (i) such securities are part of at least six different issues and (ii) securities from any one issue do not account for more than 30% of the net assets of such Fund.

-- 2.7 The Company may not invest in shares with voting rights enabling it to exercise significant influence over the management of the issuing body. - 2.8 The Company may not: - 2.8.1 acquire more than 10% of the shares with non-voting rights of one and the same issuer. - 2.8.2 acquire more than 10% of the debt securities of one and the same issuer. - 2.8.3 acquire more than 25% of the units of one and the same undertaking for collective investment. - 2.8.4 acquire more than 10% of the money market instruments of any single issuer.
+- 2.7 The Company may not invest in shares with voting rights enabling it to exercise significant influence over the management of the issuing body. - 2.8 The Company may not: - 2.8.1 acquire more than 10% of the shares with non-voting rights of one and the same issuer. - 2.8.2 acquire more than 10% of the debt securities of one and the same issuer.

+- 2.8.3 acquire more than 25% of the units of one and the same undertaking for collective investment. - 2.8.4 acquire more than 10% of the money market instruments of any single issuer.